dgrr/fastws/README.md

 # Why another websocket package?

-Other websocket packages does not allow concurrent Read/Write operations and a does not provide low level access to websocket packet crafting.
+Other websocket packages does not allow concurrent Read/Write operations and does not provide low level access to websocket packet crafting.

 Following the fasthttp philosophy this library tries to avoid extra-allocations while providing concurrent access to Read/Write operations and stable API to be used